 - BIOS Diagnostics: Most systems have diagnostic programs embedded into their BIOS that allow you to test the integrity of primary hardware such as the CPU, RAM, and hard disk.

-If there is a software issue, these tools will lead you to the miscreant program or driver.
-When you find it, you can update, reinstall, or remove the software.
+If there is a software issue with your PC, these tools can guide you to the problematic program or driver.
+So, whenever you encounter any fault, you can reinstall, update, or uninstall the software.

-If the problem is hardware, tools such as CrystalDiskInfo and MemTest86 can alert you to failed hardware so that you can replace the components before data loss or total failure.
+If hardware is the problem, tools like CrystalDiskInfo and MemTest86 can notify you of failed hardware so that you can replace the hardware before you lose data.

 Conclusion

-By listening to signs such as program crashes, weird noises, or overheating, you can identify the trouble zone.
-Use the appropriate diagnostic tools to further limit the problem, and never shy away from replacing faulty parts or clearing out garbage from inside your system in trying to get back online.
+You can identify the source of the problem & if you notice signs such as program crashes, unusual noises, or overheating.
+Use the proper diagnostic tools to further limit the problem.
+And never hesitate to replace faulty parts or clear out trash from inside your machine in trying to come back online.

-Lastly, if you don't know or don't feel confident enough to do it yourself, then you can get professional services so that the problem is diagnosed and solved correctly for you, with you having a sense of security and a functional computer.
+Last but not least, if you don't know or aren't confident enough to do it yourself, then you can have professional help so that the problem is diagnosed and sorted out in the right way for you, so that you feel safe and have a working computer.